-We were nearly two hours into our journey westward to Pittsburgh and making relatively decent time considering the concentration of traffic on the road.
+We were nearly two hours into our journey westward and making relatively decent time considering the concentration of traffic on the road.
 Roughly five miles outside of Breezewood, right around the time when Route 30 starts becoming visible again on the southern horizon, we saw several signs warning us of “heavy traffic,” “congestion,” and to “watch out for stopped vehicles.”
 Almost immediately, bright red Christmas lights lit up the road in front of us, and we came to a stop.
 Although we really only lost about 20 minutes in that little jam up as we crept towards the Breezewood exit, it was apparent that we were in for a rather lengthy trip.

 We approached the Midway rest area, and Amanda requested a pit stop.
 I suggested that we consider getting off at Bedford and taking 30 to Ligonier, then get back onto the turnpike.
 “OK, if that’s what you want to do.
 Just get me to a restroom.”
 After the pit stop and a glance at GoogleMaps, we were back on our way and shortly thereafter navigated a couple side roads around Bedford toward Route 30.

 The trip improved immediately.
 While only a single lane in each direction, 30 was clear of both traffic and snow.
 We were only averaging about 50-55MPH, but the trip definitely felt like it was going much faster than on the highway.
-Instead of the monotony of highway “scenery,” we were continually engaged by the dynamic nature of the roadside homes, businesses, and small towns we passed.
+Instead of the monotony of highway “scenery,” we were continually engaged by the dynamic nature of the roadside homes, farms, businesses, and small towns we passed.

-Aside from the beautiful vista at the Lookout Point on Mount Ararat (former home of the Grand View Ship Hotel) and of course the heart-rending Flight 93 National Memorial, none of the scenery along 30 was particularly memorable.
-That didn’t really matter though, as it was enjoyable to experience as we drove past and was interesting enough to hold my attention for the entire time.
+Aside from the beautiful vista at the Lookout Point on Mount Ararat (former home of the Grand View Ship Hotel) and of course the heart-rending Flight 93 National Memorial, none of the scenery along US30 was individually memorable.
+That didn’t really matter though, as it was enjoyable to experience as we drove past, and it was interesting enough to hold my attention for the entire time.
 I noticed small details as we passed houses, like the white horses heads on the carriage posts outside a rather old-looking colonial home.
 I visualized what the road and what this particular trip was like 50 or 60 years ago, before the turnpike existed.
 Most importantly, I enjoyed myself.
 When’s the last time you said that about driving on the turnpike?

 Up next was dinner.
 While driving through the tiny borough of Laughlintown, we nearly continued past The Ligonier Country Inn.
 I am extraordinarily glad that we didn’t.
 It caught my eye immediately – the beautifully lit sign wonderfully introduces the cozy combination of a bed & breakfast and a ski lodge.
 Warm and inviting both inside and out, we knew right away that this was going to be an excellent experience.